Ask to take part

 The recruitment start and end dates are as follows:

-Patients aged 18 years and above who have been diagnosed with alcohol-related cirrhosis or non-alcoholic fatty liver disease (sometimes referred to as metabolic-associated fatty liver disease) cirrhosis at any time point
+Patients aged 18 years and above who have been diagnosed with alcohol-related cirrhosis (ALD) or metabolic dysfunction-associated steatotic liver disease (MASLD) (previously referred to as non-fatty alcoholic fatty liver disease) or MetALD cirrhosis (a combination of the two types of liver disease) at any time point.

 You can take part if: